andreburgaud/checkip-nim/README.md

 # CheckIP

-If you are connected to the internet, `checkip` displays your current IP address.
+If you are connected to the internet, `checkip` displays your external IP address.
-By default, it fetches this information from https://checkip.amazonaws.com, but you can supply a different site, for example, https://ifconfig.co/ or https://api64.ipify.org.
+By default, it uses `DNS` to fetch this information.
+If you pass an `--http` flag, it will use `HTTP`. `DNS` is a faster option than `HTTP`.

 I built this tool to retrieve a machine's current external IP address programmatically, but there are other alternatives using tools possibly installed on your devices.
 See section **Alternatives** for examples.